Donaldson-Thomas Transformation of Double Bruhat Cells in Semisimple Lie Groups

 which concludes the proof of case (i).

 Let's now turn to case (ii).
-Again suppose the vertex (string) $a$ is on level $\alpha$ cut out by nodes $\alpha(i)$ and $\alpha(j)$, but this time with $-\alpha(i)=\alpha(j)=\alpha$.
+Again suppose the vertex (string) $b$ is on level $\alpha$ cut out by nodes $\alpha(i)$ and $\alpha(j)$, but this time with $-\alpha(i)=\alpha(j)=\alpha$.
 Then we know that

-This time the easy ones are the vertices $b$ that are originally in between the $u$ part and the $v$ part, for which there is at most one on each level.
-From the analysis in schematic pictures we know that they do not change as we move triangles across.
-Suppose $b$ is on level $\beta$ to begin with.
+This time the easy ones are the cluster variables $X_a$ that are in neither the $u$-part nor the $v$-part, for which there is at most one on each level.
+From the Proposition \ref{u-v} we know that their exponents do not change as we move triangles across.
+Suppose $X_a$ is on level $\gamma$ to begin with.
 Then by simple computation we get that